peter g. Peterson Foundation | Impact Summary

 Key ETI Grants

-• Massachusetts Institute of Technology’s Election Data and Science Lab (MDSL): to conduct and coordinate research to generate actionable, trusted, empirical evidence for the election policy and practice community.
+- Massachusetts Institute of Technology’s Election Data and Science Lab: to conduct and coordinate research to generate actionable, trusted, empirical evidence for the election policy and practice community.

-• National Conference of State Legislatures (NCSL): to update its public state elections legislation database, develop nonpartisan programs on election policy and practice for legislators and legislative staff and build connections between policymakers and election administrators.
+- National Conference of State Legislatures: to update its public state elections legislation database, develop nonpartisan programs on election policy and practice for legislators and legislative staff and build connections between policymakers and election administrators.